morskyjezek/digcur/MODS-lcwa/README.md

 # LCWA MODS

+_*NB:* This was forked into its own repo for distribution to a Library Carpentry workshop in September 2018: https://github.com/morskyjezek/LCWA-MODS._

 This folder has a python notebook with information about downloading [MODS](http://www.loc.gov/standards/mods/) records for use as sample data to practice parsing XML in python.
 These sample files were generated in August of